openforis/sepal-doc/docs/source/team/contribute.rst

 Please note we have a `code of conduct <https://github.com/openforis/sepal-doc/blob/master/CODE_OF_CONDUCT.md>`_, please follow it in all your interactions with the project.

-We are glad to receive feedback from our user and collegues from the SEPAL team.
+We are glad to receive feedback from our user and colleagues from the SEPAL team.
 This documentation is yours, feel free to improve it!

 Introduction
 ------------

-The :code:`sepal-doc` has a fixed structure that needs to be respected to stay inline withe shpinx builder requirements.
+The :code:`sepal-doc` has a fixed structure that needs to be respected to stay inline withe Sphinx builder requirements.
 All modification should be made in the :code:`sepal-doc/docs/source/` folder and the images associated with a page should live in the corresponding folder in :code:`sepal-doc/docs/source/img/`.

 If some of the files are misplaced there build into html pages cannot be guaranteed.
 Please respect the following instructions when you consider making changes to the repository.

 Tools
 ^^^^^

 The work of the sepal-doc repository is to create .rst files in an ordered way.
-To do that will will use at it's maximum the potential of the Python `Sphinx <https://www.sphinx-doc.org/en/master/>`_ librairy (to create the build) and the `ReadTheDoc <https://readthedocs.org>`_ website (to distribute the build).
+To do that will will use at it's maximum the potential of the Python `Sphinx <https://www.sphinx-doc.org/en/master/>`_ library (to create the build) and the `ReadTheDoc <https://readthedocs.org>`_ website (to distribute the build).

 .. warning::